liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 Kraken 2023 AIOs use the same pump and as their Z3 predecessor but the integrated led controller has been removed.
 The LCD resolution is 240x240 for the standard version and 640x640 for the elite one.

+## NZXT Kraken 2024 Elite RGB

+The functionality of the 2024 RGB AIO is identical to the 2023 model, retaining the 640x640 LCD.
+There's now a light ring on the pump housing.
+As of the 1.2.1 firmware, it's still able to use GIF and static modes.

 ## Initialization

 Devices must be initialized being read or written to.
 This is necessary after powering on from Mechanical Off, or if there has been hardware changes.
 Only then monitoring, proper fan control and all lighting effects will be available.